pacificclimate/modelmeta/README.rst

 p2a_classic
- files displayed as maps on plan2adapt p2a_rules files needed to plan2adapt's expert system bc_moti hydrological files describing flow in the Peace River upper_fraser
+ files displayed as maps on plan2adapt p2a_rules files needed to run plan2adapt's expert system bc_moti hydrological files describing flow in the Peace River upper_fraser